Reorganization of columnar architecture in the growing visual cortex: Zigzag and Eckhaus instability - parameter regimes

-\subsection{Eckhaus Instability}

-The Eckhaus instability is a mode of reorganization predicted to occur for models with effective Mexican-Hat interactions in isotropically growing as well as shrinking systems.
-Rearrangements of domains consist either in inserting new domains (area increase) or removing existing ones (area decrease).
-Even if it takes place in a two-dimensional system, it is effectively one-dimensional reorganization.
-It does not require rotation symmetry of the Turing Mechanism.

-The result of an Eckhaus instability can be best understood by considering a simple pattern of OD columns consisting of alternating stripes (\textbf{Figure \ref{fig:Eckhaus-reorganization}}).
+The ZZ instability has been observed in many inanimate dynamical pattern forming systems as, for instance, Rayleigh-Benard convection, when these systems experience an instantaneous isotropic size increase \citep{manneville_90,Cross:1993p922,cross_greenside_09}.
+As pointed out in our manuscript, the result of a ZZ instability can be understood best by considering a simple pattern of OD columns consisting of alternating stripes (Fig. 3A in the manuscript).
 After an isotropic area increase, the spacing between the OD stripes is larger than the spacing set by the Mexican-Hat.
+Subsequently, the structure rearranges in a sinusoidal fashion: Through a zigzag-like bending of stripes the original spacing is largely recovered (see manuscript for details).

+\subsection{Eckhaus instability}

+The Eckhaus instability is a dynamical instability observed in systems that undergo drastic changes in system size \citep{manneville_90,Cross:1993p922,cross_greenside_09}.
+Rearrangements of domains consist either of inserting new domains (area increase) or removing existing ones (area decrease).
+Even in two-dimensional systems, this instability gives rise to an effectively one-dimensional reorganization.
+It does not require rotation symmetry of the instability mechanism.
+A recent one-dimensional cortical growth study focused on the Eckhaus instability \citep{Oster:2006p1955}.
+However, in our simulations, we did not observe an Eckhaus instability, even in the case of large instantaneous increase or decrease of area size.

-Subsequently, new stripes of OD domains emerge between existing ones by which the original spacing is eventually recovered (\textbf{Fig. \ref{fig:Eckhaus-reorganization}a}). \textbf{Figure \ref{fig:Eckhaus-reorganization}b} illustrates this in Fourier space.
-The initial stripe pattern is described by a wave $\sim e^{ik_{\max}\hat{\mathbf{x}}}$ with spatial wavenumber $k_{\max}=2\pi/\Lambda_{\max}$.
-Upon area increase, its wave vector differs by an amount $\delta k<0$ from $k_{\textnormal{max}}$.
-Two Fourier modes grow with wave vector $\pm k_{\max}\tilde{\mathbf{x}}$, representing the new OD pattern in \textbf{Figure \ref{fig:Eckhaus-reorganization}b} with similar spacing as the original pattern.
+The result of an Eckhaus instability can be understood best by considering a simple pattern of OD columns consisting of alternating stripes (Fig. \ref{fig:Eckhaus-reorganization}).
+After an isotropic area increase, the spacing between the OD stripes is larger than the spacing set by the Mexican-Hat.
+Subsequently, new stripes of OD domains emerge between existing ones by which the original spacing is eventually recovered (Fig. \ref{fig:Eckhaus-reorganization}A).
+Fig. \ref{fig:Eckhaus-reorganization}B illustrates this in Fourier space.
+The initial stripe pattern is described by a wave $\sim e^{i\tilde{\mathbf{k}}_{\max}\hat{\mathbf{x}}}$ with spatial wave vector $\tilde{\mathbf{k}}_{\max}$ and wave number $|\tilde{\mathbf{k}}_{\max}|= k_{\max}=2\pi/\Lambda_{\max}$.
+Upon area increase, its wavelength increases, and therefore its wave number differs by an amount $\delta k<0$ from $k_{\max}$.
+During an Eckhaus instability, two Fourier modes with wave vector $\pm k_{\max}\tilde{\mathbf{x}}$ grow, representing the new OD pattern with similar spacing as the original pattern.